Categories

 Most Accurate World Map: AuthaGraph World Map - tiled

 AuthaGraph – probably the most accurate world map ever: It is able to tile the AuthaGraphic world map without gaps and overlaps.
 The way of tessellation has seamless connections between maps as if it is an Escher’s tiling.
-Same as fish and birds in his painting, six continents are never fragmented and seven oceans keep their continuous networks.
-It had been thought the world is on an infinite plane since geometries of a sphere and of an infinite plane are similar.
+Same as the fish and birds in his painting, six continents are never fragmented and seven oceans keep their continuous networks.
+It had been thought the world is on an infinite plane since the geometries of a sphere and of an infinite plane are similar.
 Walking on both surfaces, we do not meet an end.
 A geographical network in the map is able to expand to any direction on the tessellated maps.
 Thus the world map reproduces the spherical world without a dead end on a plane.

 The name, AuthaGraph is from authalic and -graph.